 2 – Right Back

-Almost always a defender, and usually a right back.
+Almost always a defender, and almost always the right back.
 The #2 has been the right-sided defender since numbers were added to the game and never moved.
-Although it does pop up in the middle of the defense on rare occasions.
+It does pop up in the middle of the defense on very rare occasions.

 World: Dani Alves (w/ Brazil), Dani Carvajal, Cafu, Gary Neville, Ivan Cordoba